Former Sinn Fein press officer jailed for child sex offences

 He made no comment as he arrived at court earlier in the case that plunged Sinn Fein into controversy as it faced questions around safeguarding, and how two other party press officers provided references for McMonagle for a subsequent job with the British Heart Foundation.

-Derry Crown Court heard on Friday how McMonagle had communicated with a number of online accounts which were run by police officers posing as children.
+Derry Crown Court heard on Friday how McMonagle had communicated with a number of online accounts which were run by police officers posing as six children aged between 12 and under 16 years.

 McMonagle had originally faced 15 charges, including attempting to incite two children to engage in sexual activity.